Rafels/Assignment-1/Assignment1_s929574.markdown

 317811, 514229, 832040,
 ```
 ## Exercise 10
-This exercise is meant to illustrate the difference of swapping values by referance and by value.
+This exercise is meant to illustrate the difference of swapping values by reference and by value.
-In order to complete the exercise the program uses two functions that swap values, which requires a variable "inbetween" that stores one of the values before the swap, this is done in order to not loose the value.
-Both of the funtions print out the values before ending, the values are then printet in main in order to illustrate how the funtions work.
+To complete the exercise the program uses two functions that swap values, which requires a variable "inbetween" that stores one of the values before the swap, this is done to not lose the value.
+Both functions print out the values before ending, the values are then printed in main to illustrate how the functions work.

-The functions are quite similar in how they work, the difference is that swap_2 uses the address of the variables and not the actual value, this result in the values being swapped globaly and not only localy in the function, like in the function swap_1.
+The functions are quite similar in how they work, the difference is that swap_2 uses the address of the variables and not the actual value, this result in the values being swapped globally and not only locally in the function, like in the function swap_1.

 ### The Code